Dynamic Wholesale Pricing under Censored-Demand Learning: Introduction

 \section{Introduction}

-In many retail and supply chain settings, firms observe sales rather than true demand.
-When stockouts occur, unmet demand remains unobserved, resulting in censored data.
-Frequent stockouts and short product life cycles further limit the value of historical data, leading firms to rely primarily on recent sales—data that imperfectly reflect underlying demand—for their operational decisions \citep{ChuKim:OR2023}.
+In many retail and supply-chain settings, firms observe sales rather than actual demand.
+When a retailer stocks out, lost demand is unobserved, so demand observations are censored.
+Frequent stockouts reduce the information content of observed sales data.
+Short product life cycles further limit the amount of data that can be accumulated, leading firms to rely heavily on recent sales that are only imperfectly informative about the underlying demand distribution \citep{ChuKim:OR2023}.

-In this paper, we study a dynamic finite-horizon wholesale-price contract between a manufacturer and a retailer who face a random demand whose distribution depends on an unknown parameter.
-The two agents update their beliefs about this parameter using censored demand observations.
-The setting is motivated by two common features of contemporary practice.
-First, in volatile markets, firms rely on short-term B2B agreements to maintain flexibility, which motivates modeling the relationship as a finite-horizon contract \citep{FenKri:JSR2022,Williams2023LNG,Valesco2023ShortTerm}.
-Second, advances in digital infrastructure now allow manufacturers and retailers to share real-time \ac{POS} data, so both parties observe the same sales information.
-For example, Walmart’s Luminate platform provides manufacturers with granular, real-time sales visibility, which is routinely used to support forecasting and replenishment decisions \citep{talkbusiness2023walmart, rtp2023walmart}.
-However, these systems record only realized sales and omit lost demand, meaning that both the manufacturer and the retailer learn from the same censored observations.
+This paper studies a finite-horizon dynamic wholesale-pricing contract between a manufacturer and a retailer facing stochastic demand whose distribution depends on an unknown parameter.
+In each period, the manufacturer sets a wholesale price, and the retailer observes this price before choosing an order quantity.
+Realized sales are publicly observed, and both parties update a common posterior over the unknown parameter from censored demand observations.
+This formulation extends the classical ``selling to the newsvendor'' framework of \citet{LarPorMSOM2001} by incorporating strategic dynamic learning from censored demand data.

-Although several studies have dealt with either supply chain contracts or censored demand, the interplay between contracts and learning from censored demand remains largely unexplored.
-To address this gap, we model the interaction between the manufacturer and the retailer as an incomplete-information dynamic Stackelberg game in which, at each period, the manufacturer sets the wholesale price, the retailer responds by choosing an order quantity, and both parties update a shared belief about the unknown demand distribution.
-This setting extends the classical ``selling to the newsvendor'' framework of \citet{LarPorMSOM2001} by incorporating strategic dynamic learning from censored data.
+The common-information structure is motivated by retailer data platforms that make realized sales and inventory information visible to upstream suppliers.
+Walmart describes Luminate as a first-party data analytics suite that gives merchants and suppliers a shared view of customers and products \citep{WalmartLuminate2024}.
+A trade-press report notes that Walmart required suppliers to move to Luminate as a replacement for a system that suppliers used to track store sales, view inventory at stores and distribution centers, and forecast store-level demand \citep{talkbusiness2023walmart}.
+As an illustrative example, Walmart Data Ventures reports that E.T.
+Browne used Scintilla data to observe declining in-stock levels and higher sales, identify a demand surge through \ac{POS} data, revise forecasts, and coordinate store-specific replenishment for stores that had run out of inventory \citep{WalmartETBrowneScintilla2025}.